 You may not know Darlene Love by name but there's no doubt you'll recognise her voice.
 One of the most prolific backing singers of the sixties and seventies, she appeared on numerous records including The Tracks of My Tears to That's Life and sang on stage alongside the likes of Elvis Presley.

 After a break from the industry she's back, pursuing a career as a solo artist.
-She was one of the stand-out stars of this year's Oscar-winning documentary 20 Feet from Stardom, stealing the show at the star-studded ceremony with her on-stage rendition of His Eye Is On The Sparrow.
+She was one of the stand-out stars of this year's Oscar-winning documentary Twenty Feet from Stardom, stealing the show at the star-studded ceremony with her on-stage rendition of His Eye Is on the Sparrow.
 Here she chats to RadioTimes.com about her career renaissance, the stories behind the superstars she sang for and why talent contests give singers false hope.

-It's been a few months since your Oscars win - has 20 Feet from Stardom finally given you the credit for all your career achievements?
+It's been a few months since your Oscars win - has Twenty Feet from Stardom finally given you the credit for all your career achievements?

 It’s really been great since the movie came out – so many wonderful things are happening.
 Number one, people are recognizing who I am now and what I did.
 A lot of people already knew the truth and now they don’t have to debate it anymore.